Distant Early Warning Line: Construction process

-Scores of military and commercial pilots, flying everything from small bush planes to four-engined turboprops, were the backbone of the operation.
-The Lockheed LC-130, a ski-equipped version of the C-130 Hercules, owned by the United States Air Force and operated by the 139th Airlift Squadron, provided a significant amount of airlift to sites that were out on ice caps such as DYE-3 in Greenland.
+Scores of military and commercial pilots, flying everything from small bush planes to four-engine turboprops, were the backbone of the operation.
+The Lockheed C-130D, a ski-equipped version of the C-130 Hercules, was developed by the United States Air Force for this mission and operated by the 61st Troop Carrier Squadron, Sewart AFB, Tennessee.
+In the 1959 season alone, these twelve aircraft provided 127,985 tons of cargo airlift to the ice cap sites DYE-II and DYE-III in Greenland.
 Transport planes such as the C-124 Globemaster and the C-119 Flying Boxcar also supported the project.
 Together, these provided the only means of access to many of the stations during the wintertime.
 In all, 460,000 ST of materials were moved from the United States and southern Canada to the Arctic by air, land, and sea.

 As the stacks of materials at the station sites mounted, construction went ahead rapidly.
 Subcontractors with a flair for tackling difficult construction projects handled the bulk of this work under the direction of Western Electric engineers.
 Huge quantities of gravel were produced and moved.
 The construction work needed to build housing, airstrips, aircraft hangars, outdoor and covered antennas, and antenna towers was done by subcontractors.
 In all, over 7,000 bulldozer operators, carpenters, masons, plumbers, welders, electricians, and other tradesmen from the United States and southern Canada worked on the project.
 Concrete was poured in the middle of Arctic winters, buildings were constructed, electrical service, heating, and fresh water were provided, huge steel antenna towers were erected, airstrips and hangars were built, putting it all together in darkness, blizzards, and subzero temperatures.